Hitlabs/pr-reviewer-pronto-notification-action/README.md

 # PR Review Pronto Notify Action

-This action will post a message to a chat in Pronto when a new PR is opened.
+This action will post messages to a chat in Pronto when certain PR events occur.

 # Adding the action to your project